bertofurth/Seagate-Central-Samba/README.md

 other modern clients no longer being able to connect to the Seagate Central using the old and insecure SMBv1.0 protocol.

-A set of pre-compiled modern samba binaries for Seagate Central are currently available at
+A set of pre-compiled samba binaries for Seagate Central generated using the instructions in this project are currently available for download at

 https://www.dropbox.com/s/wwesnz5cmc9hlcy/seagate-central-samba-4.14.6-15-Aug-2021.tar.gz